VYAntares/VYAntares/README.md

 ### About

-I trained at **42 Lausanne**, a peer-to-peer school with no teachers and no lectures, where every project forbids the library that would have made it easy — no `printf` until you have written `printf`, no `std::vector` until you have written one, no web framework until you have implemented HTTP yourself.
+I trained at **42 Lausanne**, a peer-to-peer school with no teachers and no lectures, where every project forbids the library that would have made it easy, no `printf` until you have written `printf`, no `std::vector` until you have written one, no web framework until you have implemented HTTP yourself.